-In the past two years Fastned has created a strong competitive position on the basis of:
+In the past three years Fastned has created a strong competitive position on the basis of:

-- Concession rights to a majority (around 90%) of highway locations providing nationwide coverage - Economies of scale in development and construction of 201 stations - A lead of 2 to 3 years in obtaining the required permits to develop stations - Providing multi standard, high quality fast charging infrastructure as opposed to slow charging by competitors or fast chargers that are often broken down. - Lots of free publicity based on the pioneering role of Fastned (as a first mover) - A skilled team with deep industry knowledge, that has proven it can obtain permits, build stations, create a strong brand identity, generate PR, run the back office, and more.
+- Concession rights to a majority (around 90%) of highway locations providing nationwide coverage - Economies of scale in development and construction of 201 stations at a pace of one new station a week. - A lead of 2 to 3 years in obtaining the required permits to develop stations - Providing multi standard, high quality fast charging infrastructure as opposed to slow charging by competitors or fast chargers that are often broken down. - Achieving a continuous 99,9% uptime of stations - A fully operational central network operations centre and 24/7 customer service - A skilled team with deep industry knowledge, that has proven it can obtain permits, build stations, create a strong brand identity, generate PR, run the back office, and more.

-At the moment Fastned is not aware of any other party seriously investing in (fast) charging capacity for EV's.
+At the moment Fastned is aware of only one other party seriously investing in (fast) charging capacity for EVs: Allego, a 100% subsidiary of network company Alliander.

 Although many municipalities are investing in slow charging poles, other municipalities are already looking for ways to privatise their charging poles (i.e. disinvesting).
 Fastned has concluded that no commercial business case can be made for slow charging based on the high installation cost per charging pole, low utilisation (in terms of charges per day), and high cost of maintenance and network operation.
 Given the complexities, investments, and costs it is unlikely that the efforts of municipalities will result in significant growth of the number of public charging poles.